Consent to Release Student Information Form - Opens FERPA form

 Do I have a right to access my son’s or daughter’s records?

-At the university level, parents have no inherent rights to access or inspect their son or daughter's education records unless the student is a dependent as defined in section 152 of the Internal Revenue Code of 1986.
-If the student is not a dependent, records may be released to parents only if they have been given a written release by the student or in compliance with a subpoena.
+At the university level, parents have no inherent rights to access or inspect their son or daughter's education records.
+Records may be released to parents only if they have been given a written release by the student or in compliance with a subpoena.

 Students may grant their parents (or others) permission to access their educational records by filing a “Consent to Release Student Information” form with the Student Administrative Services Center.
 You may click here to view and print a copy of the form.
 Authorization remains in effect until rescinded by the student in writing.